equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

         |
         |__ vsanmgmtObjects.py
 ```
+Your VMware ISO name may vary depending on which build you download.
 These files can be downloaded from [My VMware](http://my.vmware.com).
 Once logged in to "My VMware" the download links are as follows:
 * [VMware vSAN Management SDK 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VSAN-MGMT-SDK67U3&productId=734)